Amazon reports rare quarterly loss as online shopping slows

 Revenue rose 7% to $116.44 billion, compared with $108.52 billion in first quarter 2021, representing the company’s sixth consecutive quarter of revenue topping $100 billion.
 Amazon had projected sales between $112 billion and $117 billion.
 Analysts surveyed by FactSet were expecting $116.5 billion.

+“Given the pace at which the business grew over the past few years this shift is hardly surprising," said Neil Saunders, managing director of GlobalData Retail.
+"It represents more of a post pandemic reset than catastrophic failure.
+Nevertheless, the slowdown raises important questions over how Amazon can restore momentum and regain its leadership position as one of the primary drivers of online growth.”

-Amazon expects sales for the current quarter to between $116 billion and $121 billion.
-That's lower than the average expectation among industry analysts of $125.33 billion, according to FactSet
+Amazon said it forecasts sales for the current quarter to range between $116 billion and $121 billion, below the $125.33 billion that analysts are forecasting.

+The results come as Amazon is closing all of its brick-and-mortar bookstores, as well as its 4-star shops and pop up locations, as the online retail behemoth reworks its physical footprint.
+The company also faces a growing unionization push from inside its workforce.

 The final outcome of a separate union election in Bessemer, Alabama, is still up in the air with 416 outstanding challenged ballots hanging in the balance.
 Hearings to review the ballots are expected to begin in the coming weeks.